 This plugin requires Windows 7 or higher for PC and OS X 10.12 or higher for Mac.
 It comes in VST/VST3/AU/AAX formats and supports only 64 bit systems.
-It comes at a price of about $199.

 The TLA-100A plugin by Softube and Audio Summit is the perfect plugin for producers and engineers that want a software version for the classic TLA hardware compressor unit that was an industry-standard Opto-compressor at the time.

 7. London Acoustics – Brighton Opto Tube Comp Review

 The custom-built Opto compressor plugin by London Acoustics is a no-brainer when it comes to placement on this list of plugins.
 Due to its modern tube compressor concept, the Brighton Opto Tube Comp is suitable for a great range of applications but especially for vocals, bass, leads, and drums due to its fast response times.